How Long Does Meth Stay in Your System?

 - Cognitive deficits – affecting memory, information processing, language and motor skills.10

 - “Abstinence syndrome” – including poor concentration, insomnia, irritability, psychomotor retardation and anhedonia (being unable to feel pleasure).11

 What to Expect at Meth Rehab

-Is crystal meth addiction treatment a good idea for you?
-Contact us at the phone number listed above and speak to a counselor about how we can help you find the best drug rehab for you.
-Call now.
+Is crystal meth addiction treatment something you would like to learn more about?
+Contact us at the phone number listed above and speak to a recovery advisor about how we can explain your options and help you find the best drug rehab for you.